THE EVENT PLANNER

 Personal Attendant

 Never heard of a personal attendant?
 No problem!
 This person will assist the bride on the day of the wedding (and sometimes help with pre-planning) but is not a bridesmaid.
-It is usually a friend or family member who didn’t make the cut for your bridal party, and therefore a great way to avoid any hard feelings or guilt.
+It is usually a friend or family member who didn’t make the cut for your wedding party, and therefore a great way to avoid any hard feelings or guilt.
 They can still be included in a lot of the festivities that bridesmaids are, including the bachelorette party and getting ready for the wedding together.
 Sometimes, they’ll even wear the same style of dress as the bridesmaids, but in another color.

 Wedding Guest Book Attendant / Wedding Program Attendant

-Frequently asked questions about bridal parties:
+Frequently asked questions about wedding parties:

-What should the bridal party pay for?
+What should the wedding party pay for?

-Do you need a bridal party?
+Do you need a wedding party?